Illegal Search and Seizure Criminal Lawyers Edison, NJ

 In fact, one of partners, Mark Casazza, Esq., has argued two search-and-seizure cases before the New Jersey Supreme Court.
 We have a unique perspective on these laws and will put our experience to work for you.

-How New Jersey Police Obtain Evidence against You in Ocean, Monmouth, or Middlesex County
+How New Jersey Police Obtain Evidence Against You in Freehold, NJ

 Article I, Section 7 of New Jersey’s Constitution is nearly identical to the 4th Amendment of the United States Constitution: